Let’s talk about your story.

-Ben Burnside is passionate about representing the rights of the mentally and physically disabled and injured people.
-He focuses his practice on helping disabled workers receive the Social Security Disability benefits to which they are entitled, especially when they have been denied those benefits in the past.
+Ben Burnside is passionate about representing the rights of mentally and physically disabled and injured people.
+He focuses his practice on helping disabled workers and veterans receive the Social Security Disability and VA benefits to which they are entitled, especially when they have been denied those benefits in the past.

 In 2012, he earned the status of a Board Certified Specialist in Social Security Disability Law.
 This designation is a testament to Ben’s expertise, his performance as an attorney and his reputation in the legal community.